iamavu/iamavu.github.io/src/content/posts/00-weekly-wanderings.md

 ## what she explored this week

+### week 0x08
+- completed 4 challs from rev @ pwn.college
+- tried writing C code to XOR a file but failed

 ### week 0x07
 - ELF files and information about them
 - completed GDB course from OST2